sahayishi-star/DNA-Sequence-Analyzer/README.md

 - Google Colab

 ## Status
-Week 1 — actively learning and expanding
+- Week 1: Actively learning and expanding
-Week 2 - learning more about biophysics and thermodynamic modeling
+- Week 2: Learning more about biophysics and thermodynamic modeling